trilitech/tezos-developer-docs/docs/tutorials/smart-contract/smartpy.md

 Follow these steps to create the code for the contract:

-1. Open the `store_greeting.py` in any text editor.
+1. Open the SmartPy online IDE at https://smartpy.io/ide.
+You can work with SmartPy code in any IDE, but this online IDE keeps you from having to install software on your computer, and it also simplifies the process of deploying contracts.

-1. Add this line of code to import SmartPy:
+1. In the code editor, add this line of code to import SmartPy:

    ```python
    import smartpy as sp